 This is why I'm flipping the traditional cobb on its head and giving you this: a Vegan Cobb Salad that is healthy and delicious!

 My friends we're on day 4 of #saladweek and I've had a total blast sharing my fave meal-sized salads with you.
 Salads are definitely one of those things that I consistently come back to for quick dinners, hearty lunches, and any time I need a simple reset.

-For today's vegan cobb salad, we're using lots of the classics, but swapping in plant-powered version of some of the not-so-healthy toppings.
+For today's vegan cobb salad, we're using lots of the classics but swapping in the plant-powered versions of some of the not-so-healthy toppings.
 Instead of bacon?
 Tempeh bacon marinated in a dressing that I swear makes it taste like real bacon.
 Instead of chicken?
 Chickpeas since they're similar in protein content and also pair well with pretty much everything.

 (side note: whenever something calls for chicken, I almost always use chickpeas instead)

 And then there's our classic toppings: cherry tomatoes, sliced avocado, and fresh sweet corn.